Steve Hackett: 1968–1970: Early bands

 Hackett's first professional playing experience came as a member of three rock bands: Canterbury Glass, with whom he played on "Prologue" on their album Sacred Scenes and Characters which was recorded in 1968 but distributed in 2007; Heel Pier; and Sarabande, all of whom performed rock with progressive rock elements.
 He then joined Quiet World in 1970 which featured his brother John on flute.
 He did not write any material with the group as the band's founders directed what the other members played, which did not bother Hackett as he wished to get more experience in a recording studio since the band had secured a contract with a label.
 Hackett played on the band's only studio album, The Road (1970), released on Dawn Records, and left them soon after.

 1970–1977: Genesis

 In December 1970, Hackett placed an advertisement in Melody Maker in his search for a new band.
 It read: "Imaginative guitarist-writer seeks involvement with receptive musicians, determined to strive beyond existing stagnant music forms".
 In a 2021 interview, Hackett explained that, by 'stagnant', he meant a lack of inclusion among the different music genres in the 1970s.
 The ad was responded to by Genesis lead vocalist Peter Gabriel.
-Genesis, which also comprised keyboardist Tony Banks, bassist Mike Rutherford, and drummer Phil Collins, had lost founding guitarist Anthony Phillips and sought a new, permanent replacement to his temporary replacement Mick Barnard.
+Genesis, which also comprised keyboardist Tony Banks, bassist/guitarist Mike Rutherford and drummer Phil Collins, had lost founding guitarist Anthony Phillips and sought a new, permanent replacement to his temporary replacement Mick Barnard.
 Gabriel advised Hackett to listen to their last album Trespass (1970) before Hackett auditioned for the group.
-Hackett's first live gig with Genesis took place at City University, London on 24 January 1971.
+The audition was conducted by just Banks and Gabriel, since Rutherford was sick in bed.
+Rutherford later confessed that the reason Genesis had been having such a hard time finding a guitarist was that he was looking for someone with the same style and personality as Phillips, and that had he not been sick that day, Hackett would probably not have passed the audition.